 Vertical shelving is another key idea that lets you maximise your floor space, whether you’re trying to keep a tidy living room or organise storage in your toddler’s bedroom.
 In the bedroom, make sure the shelves are at toddler height so they can reach their favourite things.

 Beneath kitchen cabinets is a novel, unexplored place to store all kinds of toddler equipment and games.
 Providing the areas under your cupboards are clean, sealed and damp free, all you have to do is replace the kickboards with hinged or sliding doors.

 It’s an ongoing challenge to arrange storage for toddler stuff, while still keeping them tidy and to hand.
 What works depends on your family lifestyle and available space.
-From self storage units to personally styled, individual storage systems at home, there’s a solution to streamline every family situation.
+From self storage units to personally styled, individual storage systems at home to garages for rent, there’s a solution to streamline every family situation.

 Disclosure: This is a sponsored post with Big Yellow Self Storage.